andybalaam/articles-choose-the-right-level/choose-the-right-level.md

-Testing the filtering logic we provided to the library was tricky because it was highly interlinked with the behaviour of the library, and there was no mechanism available to ask the which metrics would be emitted, or provide a mock HTTP client to track the outcome without actually making HTTP requests.
+Testing the filtering logic we provided to the library was tricky because it was highly interlinked with the behaviour of the library, and there was no mechanism available to ask which metrics would be emitted, or provide a mock HTTP client to track the outcome without actually making HTTP requests.

 We were left with a choice between unit testing the filtering logic, accepting